usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 Importing
 ~~~~~~~~~

-.. warning:: You will only be able to import a Windows appliance to a UForge has the same golden image as the one used for the scanned appliance.
-In order to make sure that you can use the Windows appliance, you must export the appliance and remove the OS section.
+.. warning:: You will only be able to import a Windows appliance to a UForge has the same golden image as the one used by the appliance.
+If the golden does not exist on the target UForge you must export the appliance without OS Profile or remove some OS section fields in template file.
 Refer to :ref:`appliance-update-windows-import`.

 To import an archive: